-I’m surprised not more houses opt for a blue exterior.
+I’m surprised not many houses opt for a blue exterior.
 I like the look as long as it’s a good blue for exteriors.
 My preference is a dark blue or blue/grey offset with

 diverse showcase of homes with different shades of blue to help decide whether it’s the right color for your home.

-Blue contemporary craftsman style home with shingle siding and white trim.
+Blue contemporary craftsman-style home with shingle siding and white trim.

-Turquoise blue beach home surrounded by palm trees with ocean view.
+Turquoise blue beach home surrounded by palm trees with an ocean view.
 White trim and garage door go well with this blue.

 I love this dark blue juxtaposed with the extensive white trim and white window frames.
 The lower exterior is gray stone.
-It’s a great look and this home has outstanding curb appeal as a result.
+It’s a great look, and this home has outstanding curb appeal as a result.

 Light blue home with light gray roof shingles.
 Not my favorite shade of blue for a home.
-I much prefer a dark blue.
+I much prefer dark blue.

-Blue verging on gray is a terrific color for this modern Northwest style home with splashes of natural wood.
-Interestingly, this home’s exterior trim is a darker blue which is unusual given many homes opt for a white trim.
-The lower part of the home has light grey stone for the exterior.
+Blue verging on gray is a terrific color for this modern Northwest-style home with splashes of natural wood.
+Interestingly, this home’s exterior trim is a darker blue which is unusual given many homes opt for white trim.
+The lower part of the home has a light grey stone for the exterior.
 All in all, a stunning curb appeal.

 Rear view of a blue home with a large deck with blue railing and support beams.

-Cozy two story older home with blue exterior with white trim.
+Cozy two-story older home with blue exterior with white trim.
 Visitors are met with a small porch featuring a white railing.

 Here’s a blue/green home exterior with white trim.
 Not my first color choice, but it’s unique and not an eyesore.

-Gorgeous blue house until the top of the second floor windows.
+Gorgeous blue house until the top of the second-floor windows.
 The white timber work simply doesn’t work and makes a mess of this home’s exterior.
 The shingle siding should have continued to the roof line.
-What a shame for an otherwise incredible looking home.
+What a shame for an otherwise incredible-looking home.

-The natural wood shingle look goes well with the blue siding on this home along with extensive white trim.
+The natural wood shingle look goes well with the blue siding on this home, along with extensive white trim.
 Too bad the porch railing wood tone doesn’t match the wood shingle siding.

-Great home design and I even like this blue but then the wood stain is too light and made worse with the beige garage doors.
+Great home design, and I even like this blue, but then the wood stain is too light and made worse with the beige garage doors.
 A darker wood stain with matching garage doors is what this house needs to make the blue exterior work.

-I love the shingle siding but the shade of blue is not working for me.
+I love the shingle siding, but the shade of blue is not working for me.
 Too light.
 Darker would work beautifully.

-Bright, dark blue with white trim and some light gray stonework make up the this home’s exterior.
+Bright, dark blue with white trim and some light gray stonework make up this home’s exterior.
 The blue is a tad bright for me, but it does provide some color to the neighborhood.

-One could argue this is a grey; but it has a blueish tint to it so it’s here.
+One could argue this is a grey, but it has a blueish tint to it, so it’s here.
 I like it quite a bit (I like blue verging on grey).
 It’s hard not to love that property and check out that massive veranda.

 Another view of the home above.
 Yup, looks great from this perspective too.

-If I were presented with this blue in a swatch I would not pick it, but I would be mistaken.
+If I were presented with this blue in a swatch, I would not pick it, but I would be mistaken.
 I think this blue works spectacularly well with this home.
-The splash of wood shingle works really nicely although a bit more would balance out the effect.
+The splash of wood shingle works really nicely, although a bit more would balance out the effect.
 The bottom white looks good too.
-Overall I like the unique exterior of this 2.5 story home.
+Overall I like the unique exterior of this 2.5-story home.

 Here’s an older home that’s been invaded with a bright blue.
-I do like the very subtle use of some red on the out lines of the trim work.
-That is a very nice touch along with the red door.
+I do like the very subtle use of some red on the outlines of the trim work.
+That is a very nice touch, along with the red door.

 Blue with gray stone works great.
 I think the stone for this home’s exterior is a bit dark, but it works.
 The balance of each material is very good.
 Either the stone should be a bit lighter or the blue a bit darker.
 There’s a bit too much contrast going on here to be perfect, but overall not bad.

-Now here’s a blue exterior I could get very excited about except they went with a soft yellow trim, which is a huge mistake.
+Now here’s a blue exterior I could get very excited about, except they went with a soft yellow trim, which is a huge mistake.
 The trim needs to be white.
 The gray stone is fine, although I think all blue would be better in this instance.

 Blue house done right.
 A nice dark blue (not too bright) with white trim.
-I’d prefer the gray/brown side shingle exterior under peak roof lines to be a natural wood stain, but otherwise looks great.
+I’d prefer the gray/brown side shingle exterior under peak roof lines to be a natural wood stain but otherwise looks great.